VictoriaT87/level_up_loot_vt/README.md

 ## Future Features

 - There are a few features I would like to add to the website, given more time.
 Currently the product ratings are just random numbers entered when the product is being added (initally with a fixtures file) but I would like for users to also be able to add a product rating too which is caluclated as an average.
-- The coupons currently can be added any number of times - there is no limit for one use per customer.
-I trid to implemenet that to no sucess.
+- Currently, the coupons can be added any number of times - there is no limit for one use per customer.
+I tried to implement that to no success.
 More information about it can be found in the [Bugs Section](#bugs-not-fixed)

 <br>